ezequielpilcsuk/ezequielpilcsuk/README.md

 ### About me 👋
 - Pronouns: he/they.
-- On my third year of a Computer Science Major in the Federal University of Santa Catarina (UFSC).
+- On my last of a Computer Science Major in the Federal University of Santa Catarina (UFSC).
-- Currently taking Computer Organization, Computer Networks II, Databases and Calculus II classes.
+- Currently working at TrackStreet as a Junior Software Developer

 <!--